How is the PCT Progressive?

 A cornerstone of the Progressive Consumption Tax Act (PCTA) is its progressivity.
 An often-heard criticism of goods and services tax systems is that they are inherently regressive—low- to middle-income households spend a greater percentage of their income than high-income households do, and so a consumption tax hits them harder.

-The Progressive Consumption Tax Act directly counters this regressivity in two ways: a significant income tax exemption, called a “family allowance,” that covers most American households, and rebates to make up for the loss of tax benefits found in our current system that provide essential support for low- and moderate-income families.
+The PCTA directly counters this regressivity in two ways: a significant income tax exemption, called a “family allowance,” that covers most American households, and rebates to make up for the loss of tax benefits found in our current system that provide essential support for low- and moderate-income families.

-The Act’s new family allowances are set at $100,000 for joint filers, $50,000 for single filers, and $75,000 for head of household filers.
+The PCTA’s new family allowances are set at $100,000 for joint filers, $50,000 for single filers, and $75,000 for head of household filers.
 The family allowances are indexed for inflation.

 PCT rebates would counteract the new consumption tax burden and would offset the loss of tax benefits like the Earned Income Tax Credit (EITC), the Child Tax Credit (CTC), and the Additional Child Tax Credit (ACTC).
-The goal of this legislation is to ensure a new system that is at least as progressive as our current tax system, so maintaining these resources is essential.
+This legislation is designed to be more progressive than the current tax system, so maintaining these resources is essential.
 The PCT rebates are based on earned income or adjusted gross income, family size, and filing status.
 As with benefits like the EITC, CTC, and ACTC, individuals and families that do not have an income tax liability would still be able to receive rebates.

 How is the rebate calculated?